my-name-is-samael/BeamJoy/README.md

 ![Image](https://github.com/user-attachments/assets/fc667d0e-45e4-4ee4-ac9e-ec9c7d364c84)

-Unfortunately, I have no exact solution for now, since I never did experience this myself.
+Unfortunately, I have done all I can to address and fix all potential causes of this issue.
 Some users fixed it by removing their BeamNG version folder in LocalAppData (`%localappdata%\BeamNG.drive\->your_version<-`).
-If you still experience this issue, please see and join [this ticket.](https://github.com/my-name-is-samael/BeamJoy/issues/100).
+If you still experience this issue, please see and join [this ticket](https://github.com/my-name-is-samael/BeamJoy/issues/100).

 ### Can I enable GPS path in races ?